Health, Safety and Welfare Policies

 Reporting of Injuries, Diseases and Dangerous Occurrences (RIDDOR):

-The responsibility for informing the appropriate enforcement authority of any notifiable disease or dangerous occurrences lies with the Vice-Principal (Corporate Services).
+The responsibility for informing the appropriate enforcement authority of any notifiable disease or dangerous occurrences lies with the UCB Health and Safety Compliance Manager.

-To assist the Vice-Principal (Corporate Services) in this, all staff have a responsibility for ensuring that any personal injury, however slight, and whether to staff, student or member of the public, is reported to their immediate line manager without delay.
+To assist the Health and Safety Compliance Manager in this, all staff have a responsibility for ensuring that any personal injury, however slight, and whether to staff, student or member of the public, is reported to their immediate line manager without delay.

-An accident form should be completed in all cases and immediately sent to the Estates Unit.
-The Vice-Principal (Corporate Services) will carry out actions required to satisfy RIDDOR Regulations.
+An electronic accident form should be completed in all cases and immediately sent to the Health and Safety Compliance Manager.

 NB: This includes accidents which occur outside University College Birmingham while the staff or student is undertaking University College Birmingham related activities.

-• The Main Reception Desks at Summer Row, McIntyre House, Moss House and Camden House
+• The Main Reception Desks at Summer Row, McIntyre House, Moss House, Camden House, Link and James Cond.

 • First Aiders will also carry Accident Forms.